juju/terraform-provider-juju/docs/resources/application.md

 	resources with specified revisions will be attached to the application (equivalent to juju attach-resource).
 	* If the plan does specify resource revisions and:
-		* If the charm revision or channel is updated, then resources get updated to the latest revision.
+		* If the charm revision or channel is updated, then resources do NOT get updated to the latest revision.
 		* If the charm revision or channel are not updated, then no changes will take place (juju does not have an "un-attach" command for resources).